Towards a Systematic Taxonomy of Attacks against Space Infrastructures: Limitations

 \section{Limitations}

 This study has two limitations, which should be addressed in future studies.
-First, we focus on technical attacks without considering organizational, regulatory, and legal threats.
-This is reasonable because we align our taxonomy to the ATT\&CK and SPARTA frameworks and the threat models described in the academic literature, which deal with technical cyber capabilities.
-Second, some attack {\em entry points} and {\em impact points} are described at a coarse level of abstraction, meaning at the segment or component level rather than the fine-grained module level.
-This is because the attacks are described in the terminology of the ATT\&CK and SPARTA frameworks, the {technique} or {sub-technique} level of abstraction rather than the {procedure} level of abstraction.
-Nevertheless, the taxonomy can be easily extended to describe specific attack {procedures}.
+First, we focus on technical attacks without considering organizational, regulatory, and legal risks.
+This is reasonable because we align our taxonomy to the ATT\&CK and SPARTA frameworks and the threat models described in the academic literature, which deal with technical capabilities.
+Second, some attack {\em entry points} and {\em impact points}, as well as some defense {\em deployment points} are described at a coarse granularity, meaning at the segment or component level of abstraction rather than the fine-grained module level in the terminology of the space infrastructure models.
+This is reasonable because attacks are often described at the {techniques} or {sub-techniques} level of abstraction rather than the {procedure} level of abstraction in the terminology of ATT\&CK and SPARTA frameworks.
+Nevertheless, the taxonomy can be easily extended to describe specific attack {\em procedures} when such information is available.